 Tracy Gordon Fox spent years as a crime reporter.
 Compelled by the physical pain she saw among young heroin addicts during her investigations, Fox said she eventually decided she no longer wanted to help communities through sharing their stories, but through personally intervening.
 She accepted a buyout from her newspaper and entered into nursing as a second career, becoming an emergency room nurse.

 Accounts payable manager Patricia Diaz was sound asleep on a bus traveling from Staten Island, NY to her engineering firm in Manhattan when the September 11th attacks struck.
 According to a story in Woman’s Day, the suffering she witnessed that day motivated her to attend nursing school part-time while continuing to work full-time at the age of 40.
 She became a per diem care attendant, then, eventually a full-time registered nurse on a heavy medical surgical hospital floor.

-After retiring from her career as a judge, Sheryl Ramstad turned to nursing as a second career.
-So did Rich Van Rensselaer, who owned a boutique liquor store and coffee shop before becoming a trauma nurse.
-Both Ramstad and Rensselaer cited personal experiences with medical care.
-Ramstad told AARP that she was treated for severe burns after an accident.
+Before becoming a trauma nurse, Rich Van Rensselaer owned a boutique liquor store and coffee shop.
 According to the New York Times, Rensselaer oversaw his mother’s end-of-life cancer care.
 For them, a second career in nursing wasn’t simply a way to keep paying the bills, but an opportunity to enter a later-life chapter filled with meaning.

 If you’re wondering how you can make a difference by helping others, you may want to consider a second career in nursing.
 An Accelerated Bachelor of Science in Nursing degree (ABSN) equips individuals with bachelor’s degrees in another field to quickly make a fulfilling career transition.